cucumber/cucumber-jvm/cucumber-java/README.md

     @After
     public void attachScreenshot(Scenario scenario) {
+        // Only attach screenshots for failed scenarios to avoid bloating
+        // the report size
         if (scenario.isFailed()) {
             byte[] data = /* Get a screenshot from somewhere */; scenario.attach(data, "image/png", "my-screenshot.png");